Anabel7213/Music-Mixer/README.md

 This project is JavaScript heavy, so having been working on it was a good exercise.
 It features dynamic components and unique sounds for each button, a pause/resume and a reset functionality, a visual counter that stops counting when the track recording is paused, and many more.

+## Instructions
+To play with your device's keyboard you want to use the following keys: w, a, s, d, z, x and b, n, m.
+Alternatively, you can mouse-click on any button.
+On a mobile device, you can simply tap.

 Enjoy, and feel free to contribute to this project guys!